elemental/Elemental/doc/source/advanced/eigen_svd.rst

 Index-based subset computation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. cpp:function:: void advanced::HermitianEig( UpperOrLower uplo, DistMatrix<double,MC,MR>& A, DistMatrix<double,VR,STAR>& w, int a, int b )
+.. cpp:function:: void HermitianEig( UpperOrLower uplo, DistMatrix<double,MC,MR>& A, DistMatrix<double,VR,STAR>& w, int a, int b )

    Compute the eigenvalues of a double-precision real symmetric distributed matrix `A` with indices in the range :math:`a,a+1,...,b`.

-.. cpp:function:: void advanced::HermitianEig( UpperOrLower uplo, DistMatrix<std::complex<double>,MC,MR>& A, DistMatrix<double,VR,STAR>& w, int a, int b )
+.. cpp:function:: void HermitianEig( UpperOrLower uplo, DistMatrix<std::complex<double>,MC,MR>& A, DistMatrix<double,VR,STAR>& w, int a, int b )

    Compute the eigenvalues of a double-precision complex Hermitian distributed matrix `A` with indices in the range :math:`a,a+1,...,b`.

-.. cpp:function:: void advanced::HermitianEig( UpperOrLower uplo, DistMatrix<double,MC,MR>& A, DistMatrix<double,VR,STAR>& w, DistMatrix<double,MC,MR>& Z, int a, int b )
+.. cpp:function:: void HermitianEig( UpperOrLower uplo, DistMatrix<double,MC,MR>& A, DistMatrix<double,VR,STAR>& w, DistMatrix<double,MC,MR>& Z, int a, int b )

    Compute the eigenpairs of a double-precision real symmetric distributed matrix `A` with indices in the range :math:`a,a+1,...,b`.

-.. cpp:function:: void advanced::HermitianEig( UpperOrLower uplo, DistMatrix<std::complex<double>,MC,MR>& A, DistMatrix<double,VR,STAR>& w, DistMatrix<double,MC,MR>& Z )
+.. cpp:function:: void HermitianEig( UpperOrLower uplo, DistMatrix<std::complex<double>,MC,MR>& A, DistMatrix<double,VR,STAR>& w, DistMatrix<double,MC,MR>& Z )

    Compute the eigenpairs of a double-precision complex Hermitian distributed matrix `A` with indices in the range :math:`a,a+1,...,b`.